playa3ull/playa3ull-community-proposals/README.md

 ### Waived Copyright

-PCP authors **must** waive any copyright claims before an PCP will be merged into the repository.
+PCP authors **must** waive any copyright claims before a PCP will be merged into the repository.
-This can be done by including the following text in an PCP:
+This can be done by including the following text in a PCP:

 ```text
 ## Copyright